simplykapoor/AdvancedEventMeshBootcamp/exercises/ex1/README.md

+# Exercise 1 - Explore SAP Integration Suite, advanced event mesh
+After completing these steps you will familiarize yourself with AEM.

 ## Exercise 1.1 - Log into Advanced Event Mesh and explore it

-After completing these steps you will familiarize yourself with AEM.

 1. Log into Advanced Event Mesh